glethuillier/get_xpub_balances/README.md

 The tool derives addresses from the xpub (by scanning by accounts and indices) and displays, if appropriate, each derived address with its correspond type (legacy, SegWit, or native Segwit), its current balance, as well as its funded and spent transactions (amount and count).

 ## Interface

+When an analysis is performed, 3 elements are displayed in the following order:
+* The analysis of each derived active address _(slow)_
+* The ordered transactions _(instantaneous)_
+* A summary: total number of transactions and total balance by address type _(instantaneous)_

 ### Addresses analysis part